lorenjanwilson/cliwrangler/README.md

 ## disclaimer

 This is not production-ready code.
 Use it at your own risk and proceed carefully.
-Do lots of testing in a testlab first.
+Do lots of testing in a testlab before you unleash your scripts on a production network.

 Don't mess up your network.
+I can't be held responsible for what you do with this code.

 ## features